 Meets monthly to review major requests for noise variances and recommends Noise Code changes

-Determines suitability of alternate plumbing methods and materials.
+determines suitability of alternate plumbing methods and materials.

 Formed in 2010, the Planning and Sustainability Commission (PSC) has specific responsibility for the stewardship, development and maintenance of the City's Comprehensive Plan, Climate Action Plan and Zoning Code.
 By holding public hearings and discussing issues and proposals, the PSC develops recommendations to share with City Council in hopes of creating a more prosperous, educated, healthy and equitable city.

-The Boards' purpose is to advise the City Council, on behalf of and for the benefit of the citizens of Portland, on water, sewer, stormwater, and solid waste financial plans and rates.
+advises the City Council, on behalf of and for the benefit of the citizens of Portland, on water, sewer, stormwater, and solid waste financial plans and rates.

-Advises the Bureau on matters relating to the for-hire transportation industry, approves administrative rules, regulates fuel surcharges, recommends approval or denial of company and vehicle permits.
+advises the Bureau on matters relating to the for-hire transportation industry, approves administrative rules, regulates fuel surcharges, recommends approval or denial of company and vehicle permits.

-Brings together community resources to achieve Portland's vision of a vital economy with healthy neighborhoods and quality jobs for all residents.
+brings together community resources to achieve Portland's vision of a vital economy with healthy neighborhoods and quality jobs for all residents.

-Develops policy proposals to strengthen and institutionalize the City's commitment to public involvement.
+develops policy proposals to strengthen and institutionalize the City's commitment to public involvement.

-This board advises the Director and/or the Appeals Board in structural matters relative to reasonable interpretation and to alternate materials and methods of construction.
+advises the Director and/or the Appeals Board in structural matters relative to reasonable interpretation and to alternate materials and methods of construction.

-Oversees the performance of all parties contracting with the City for towing or dispatching service, and hears and investigates citizen complaints regarding the City's towing contracts.
+oversees the performance of all parties contracting with the City for towing or dispatching service, and hears and investigates citizen complaints regarding the City's towing contracts.

-Mission is to improve Portland's urban forest in terms of overall canopy, forest health and benefits provided by the forest.
+mission is to improve Portland's urban forest in terms of overall canopy, forest health and benefits provided by the forest.

 provides direction to the City and its partners to guide implementation of the Vision Zero Action Plan.